Champions-clan/Robert-Assistant/README.md

 <img src="#" alt="THE GIF WILL BE HERE">

 ### **CODE SNIPPET**
 Here is your most useful thing!, So honestly tell me how many times you ever serach for a code which have some lines of code or a project on github in which you have used a module and you can't remember what module was it and how you used it (I know everyone have done this in there life if you didn't then you are noob!) ,So this is the best thing for this type of situation it will store the code in the database and which you can just sync or make gitlist for it so you can never lost the code.
-It is easy to open the code snippet thing right click on that cutie thing that I have mentioned earlier and choose the **Home Page** or press shift+tab+6 and you will get the code snippet gui button in the fornt from there you can access the code snippet gui and there you can select the files of any langauge and later on you can sort them, name the code snippet and to just access the code just press on the code's name and it will be copied to your clipborad and then you can just past it and do whatever you want!
+It is easy to open the code snippet thing right click on that icon in the system tray that I have mentioned earlier and choose the **Home Page** or press shift+tab+6 and you will get the code snippet gui button in the fornt from there you can access the code snippet gui and there you can select the files of any langauge and later on you can sort them, name the code snippet and to just access the code just press on the code's name and it will be copied to your clipborad and then you can just past it and do whatever you want!
 If you didn't understood then see this :-
 <img src="#" alt="THE GIF WILL BE HERE">